20 Last Supper Paintings from Renaissance Italy (and Where To Find Them)

 Address: Piazza di Santa Maria Novella 18, Florence

-If you love Italian and Renaissance art, here are some of my other Italy art travel guides:
+If you love Italian and Renaissance art, here are some of my other Italy art and travel guides:

 If you'd like to see Last Suppers in Italy, pin it for later.